hardmanko/ofxCX/docs/programModel.md

 Generally, drawing visual stimuli using oF classes and functions is fully supported.
 See the renderingTest example to see a pletora of ways to put things on the screen.

 Audio output using ofSoundPlayer is supported, although no timing guarantees are made.
-Prefer CX::CX_SoundObjectPlayer.
+Prefer CX::CX_SoundBufferPlayer.

 The input events (e.g. ofEvents().mousePressed) technically work, but with two serious limitations.
 1) The events only fire when CX_InputManager::pollEvents() is called (which internally calls glfwPollEvents() to actually kick off the events firing).
 2) The standard oF events do not have timestamps, which limits their usefulness.